-7.5.1 It is desirable that wilful defaulters should not be financed under NRLM.
-In case wilful defaulters are members of a group, they might be allowed to benefit from the thrift and credit activities of the group including the corpus built up with the assistance of Revolving Fund.
-But at the stage of assistance for economic activities, the wilful defaulters should not have the benefit of further assistance until the outstanding loans are repaid.
-Wilful defaulters of the group should not get benefits under the NRLM Scheme and the group may be financed excluding such defaulters while documenting the loan.

-7.5.2 Further, non-wilful defaulters should not be debarred from receiving the loan.
-In case of default is due to genuine reasons, Banks may follow the norms suggested for restructuring the account with revised repayment schedule.
+7.5.1 It is desirable that willful defaulters should not be financed under DAY-NRLM.
+In case willful defaulters are members of a group, they might be allowed to benefit from the thrift and credit activities of the group including the corpus built up with the assistance of Revolving Fund.
+But at the stage of accessing bank loan by SHG for financing economic activities by its members, the willful defaulters should not have the benefit of such bank loan until the outstanding loans are repaid.
+Willful defaulters of the group should not get benefits under the DAY-NRLM Scheme and the group may be financed excluding such defaulters while documenting the loan.
+However, banks should not deny loan to entire SHG on the pretext that spouse or other family members of individual members of SHG being a defaulter with the bank.
+Further, non-willful defaulters should not be debarred from receiving the loan.
+In case default is due to genuine reasons, Banks may follow the norms suggested for restructuring the account with revised repayment schedule.